Music of Star Wars: Animation series

 Kevin Kiner composed the score to the film Star Wars: The Clone Wars (2008), the predecessor to the animated TV series of the same name.
 Both properties loosely use some of the original themes and music by John Williams.
 Kiner's own material for the film includes a theme for Anakin Skywalker's Padawan learner, Ahsoka Tano, as well as a theme for Jabba the Hutt's uncle Ziro.
 Kiner went on to score the TV series' entire seven seasons, which concluded in 2020.
-A soundtrack album was released in 2014 by Walt Disney Records.
+A soundtrack album for the first six seasons was released in 2014 by Walt Disney Records and three soundtrack albums for the final season were released in 2020.

-Kiner continued his work with the franchise for the animated series Star Wars Rebels (2014), which also incorporates Williams' themes.
-He would later do the spin-off of Clone Wars, The Bad Batch in 2021.
+Kiner continued his work with the franchise for the animated series Star Wars Rebels (2014–2018), which also incorporates Williams' themes.
+He had later made the score for Star Wars: The Bad Batch (2021–2024) and Star Wars: Tales (2022–), spin-offs of The Clone Wars.

-Ryan Shore serves as the composer for Star Wars: Forces of Destiny (2017–2018).
+James L. Venable and Paul Dinletir composed the music of Star Wars: Clone Wars (2003–2005) 2D animated series, Ryan Shore serves as the composer for Star Wars: Forces of Destiny (2017–2018) and Star Wars Galaxy of Adventures (2018–2020), and Michael Tavera composes the score to Star Wars Resistance (2018–2020).

+Matthew Margeson produced the soundtrack for Star Wars: Young Jedi Adventures in 2023.